Madison installs 14 absentee ballot drop boxes

-With absentee ballot requests setting records across Wisconsin and President Donald Trump falsely claiming that voting by mail is ripe for fraud, the city of Madison on Friday was installing 14 secure drop boxes around the city to accept completed absentee ballots.
+With absentee ballot requests setting records across Wisconsin and President Donald Trump raising unfounded worries about voting by mail, the city of Madison on Friday installed 14 secure drop boxes around the city where people can drop off their completed absentee ballots.

-The blue-painted boxes emblazoned with Madison's city flag and the directive "VOTE" in 7-inch-tall letters, were being secured to the ground with bolts at 13 of Madison's 14 fire stations and the Elver Park shelter.
+The blue boxes, emblazoned with Madison’s city flag and the directive “VOTE” in 7-inch-tall letters, were being secured to the ground with bolts at 13 of Madison’s 14 fire stations and the Elver Park shelter.

-Only city of Madison residents can use the boxes, which are made with "a minimum of quarter-inch steel" and seams that are "fully welded to prevent damage and tampering," the Madison City Clerk's Office said in a news release.
+Only city of Madison residents can use the boxes, which are made with “a minimum of quarter-inch steel” and seams that are “fully welded to prevent damage and tampering,” the Madison City Clerk’s Office said in a statement.

-The last pick-up will occur by 5 p.m. the day before the election, or Nov.
-2, and then the slots will be locked.
-Voters still looking to drop off their ballots after the last collection will need to take them to their polling place on Election Day.
+The last pick-up will occur by 5 p.m.
+Nov.
+2, the day before the election, and then the slots will be locked.
+Voters still looking to drop off their absentee ballots after the last collection will need to take them to their polling place on Election Day.

 Election officials collecting ballots from the drop boxes will be wearing city of Madison high-visibility vests and name tags, the clerk’s office said, and they will count the ballots they pick up, place them in a bag and secure the bag with a tamper-evident seal.